 In 1963, the Academy and several of its Fellows, including Eugene Rabinowitch at the University of Illinois and Leo Szilard at the University of Chicago, played a critical role in the creation of the Pugwash Conferences on Science and World Affairs, with the goal of averting the dangers resulting from the global deployment of thermonuclear weapons.
-The Academy has played an active role in the work of Pugwash, with Steven E. Miller now serving as co-chair of its executive committee and co-chair of the Academy's Global Nuclear Future Initiative.
+The Academy has played an active role in the work of Pugwash, with Steven E. Miller now serving as co-chair of its executive committee as well as chair of the Academy's Promoting Dialogue on Arms Control and Disarmament project and co-chair of the Academy's Global Nuclear Future Initiative.

 In 1982, the Academy established its Committee on International Security Studies, which remains active to this day.
 One of the Committee’s first activities was to convene the Nuclear Weapons Freeze and Arms Control Conference, with the goal of bridging the gap between the arms control community and the pro-WMD free zone supporters.
 The following year, in direct response to the speech by President Reagan that launched the Strategic Defense Initiative, CISS opened a project to explore the implication of placing weapons in space.